 Once their nestlings hatch, they ramp up their insect consumption, helping to keep pest insect numbers down much more.
 After the Tree Swallows leave the farm in late summer, Dennis says he notices an increase in flea beetle scarring damage to cole crops and the spread of mosaic viruses by cucumber beetles.
 Bluebirds do their part too-much of their diet is composed of mosquitoes, stink bugs, and caterpillars.

-This virtual field day is brought to you by generous support from Foundation for Sustainability and Innovation, the Strong Foundation for Environmental Values, and the following:
+This virtual field day is brought to you by generous support from the following: